GRAINS-Wheat surges, corn firms on Black Sea supply worries

 By P.J.
 Huffstutter

-CHICAGO, Oct 10 (Reuters) - Chicago wheat futures on Monday surged to their highest since June amid growing concerns that an escalation in the fighting between Russia and Ukraine could further disrupt grain shipments from Black Sea ports.
+CHICAGO, Oct 10 (Reuters) - Chicago wheat and corn futures on Monday surged to months-high prices amid growing concerns that an escalation in the fighting between Russia and Ukraine could further disrupt grain shipments from Black Sea ports.

 Russia struck Ukrainian cities on Monday in apparent revenge after President Vladimir Putin declared an explosion on the bridge to Crimea to be a terrorist attack.